 “It is written, 'Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”
 (Matthew 4:4)

-In 1 Corinthians 14:2-4, we are given another path to resting in God.
 Paul brings up that though speaking in an unknown tongue doesn’t edify the church (except one interprets), it does edify the speaker as he speaks mysteries to God.
-Later on in the same chapter, Paul quotes Isaiah 28:11-12 saying:
+Later on in the same chapter (v.21), Paul quotes Isaiah 28:11-12 saying:

 Chapter 4: The Reward of Resting

-Fasting and curbing fleshly desires was and should always be for the purpose of feasting… waiting in anticipation for something better:
+Fasting and “speaking mysteries” was and should always be for the purpose of feasting on something else… waiting in anticipation for something better:

 'Six days shall work be done, but the seventh day is a Sabbath of solemn rest, a holy convocation.
 You shall do no work on it; it is the Sabbath of the Lord in all your dwellings.